Best series to watch on Amazon Prime Video UK – February 2026

 The Rig

 Set on the Kinloch Bravo oil rig, this mystery thriller stars Emily Hampshire and Iain Glen.
-When a strange fog cuts the crew off from the mainland, strange occurrences begin to unfold, creating a tense and eerie atmosphere.
+When a strange fog cuts the crew off from the mainland, unexplainable occurrences begin to unfold, creating a tense and eerie atmosphere.

 Molly-Mae: Behind It All